 Through the Campbell Cohen Law Firm, CanadaVisa.com is able to offer you a full range of professional legal services.

-With unmatched experience in Canadian Immigration, Attorney David Cohen and his firm are able to provide you with professional legal services related to the following matters:
+With unmatched experience in Canadian Immigration, the Campbell Cohen Law Firm is able to provide you with professional legal services related to the following matters:

 - Federal Court Applications and Appeals

 - Humanitarian Cases

 - Medical, Criminal, or Other Inadmissibility

 - Detention, Deportations and Removal Orders

 We invite you to contact us directly if you require legal services in any of the above areas.
 You can also explore below to learn more about each of the services that we offer.